ibrahimjaime/final-project-assignment-ibrahimjaime/README.md

    /etc/init.d/data-logger stop
    ```

-4. Copy the binary to the raspberry:
+4. Copy the binary from the apps repo to the raspberry:

    ```bash
    scp data-logger root@<pi-id>:/usr/bin/data-logger